Welcome to Our Blog on the Camino Portuguese

 Camino Pilgrim Compostela Camino Portuguese Frances.

-After leaving the Pilgrim Office we made our way back to the Cathedral, and ventured inside.
+After leaving the Pilgrim Office we made our way back to the Cathedral and ventured inside.
 Although the outside has been completely restored, the inside is now under construction.
 All the seats are gone, there is scaffolding on the Alter, the Botafumeiro has been removed, and large partitions and sheets of plastic are hung throughout.
-We made our way up to the Alter with the other visitors, many of whom had lit candles.
-We visited the side chapels, and joined the line to give Saint James a hug, pass on our gratitude for a successful journey and the lessons we learned along the way, and ask for his blessing on our next endeavour.
+We made our way up to the Altar with the other visitors, many of whom had lit candles.
+We visited the side chapels and joined the line to give Saint James a hug, pass on our gratitude for a successful journey and the lessons we learned along the way, and ask for his blessing on our next endeavour.

 As we stood in the familiar Cathedral that has now been taken apart, we thought back to our first visit here, when the outside was covered in scaffolding, but the inside was intact.
-We were lucky enough to attend mass here with many of our Camino friends and fellow hikers, and even got to see the Botafumeiro swing.
+We were lucky enough to attend mass here with many of our Camino friends and fellow hikers and even got to see the Botafumeiro swing.
 In 2016 it was an unexpected Holy Year, so we were also able to enter through the Door of Forgiveness.
-Today was a very difference experience, but no less full of blessings.
+Today was a very different experience, but no less full of blessings.

 Exploring Santiago de Compostella

 We headed out into the sunny and warm square behind the Cathedral for a celebratory salad and beer.
-Afterwards we wandered the cobblestone streets of the old town, passing several familiar faces as we went and pausing to congratulate those we knew.
+Afterwards, we wandered the cobblestone streets of the old town, passing several familiar faces as we went and pausing to congratulate those we knew.
 We wandered the streets for a bit, reminiscing, and looking at the souvenirs and crafts.
-In the late afternoon, when the sun was getting very warm we stopped for gelato, and then returned to our room for a break.
+In the late afternoon, when the sun was getting very warm we stopped for gelato and then returned to our room for a break.

 Santiago de Compostella cathedral Spain.

-In the evening we wandered back to old quarter, and enjoyed a dinner sitting outside on the square.
-For old times sack we had vegetable paella and white wine, a meal we had consumed countless times on the Camino Frances, but not once on the Camino Portuguese.
+In the evening we wandered back to Old Quarter and enjoyed a dinner sitting outside on the square.
+For old times sack, we had vegetable paella and white wine, a meal we had consumed countless times on the Camino Frances, but not once on the Camino Portuguese.
 As we sat there we realized that all day we had been thinking back to our first visit to Santiago, remembering the places we'd been, and the people we'd been there with.
 Sean says that for him arriving in Santiago is about unfinished stories and ghosts.

 Santiago de Compostella cathedral Spain.

 We have walked three Caminos now, and each time we've met many amazing people along the way.
 When we finished the Camino Frances we were fortunate to arrive in Santiago with many of those we'd grown closest to, and to meet them for the pilgrim's mass and then again for dinner.
 When we finished the Via Podiensis many of the people we'd begun our journey with had stopped hiking before reaching Roncesvalles, and we met a whole group of people who were continuing on to Santiago when we passed through Saint Jean Pied de Port.
 When we reached Santiago today we arrived mostly alone, some people having taken a different route, others having pushed ahead or held back to meet up with friends and family.
-On every trek we've ever done there are always people we are left wondering about.
+On every trek we've ever done, there are always people we are left wondering about.
 Did they finish the trek?
 Did they enjoy it in the end?
 Did it change them too?
 What stories do they have to tell?
 None of the people you meet on the Camino are ever truly gone, because they live on in your memories, but some of them leave you with unfinished stories.

 As the evening wore on the exhaustion of a month's hiking with only one real rest day began to catch up with us, and we headed back to our room.
 We had intended to venture back out after sunset to do some night photography and perhaps enjoy some music and dancing.
 However, when 9:30 pm arrived and the sun was still up, we decided to call it a day.